AstarNetwork/builders-program/README.md

 2. Full Ethereum compatibility

-   We support all major Ethereum development tools like metamask, remix, truffle, hardhat etc. so deploying contracts on Plasm / Shiden is as simple as changing the RPC URL!
+   We support all major Ethereum development tools like metamask, remix, truffle, hardhat etc. so deploying contracts on Astar / Shiden is as simple as changing the RPC URL!

 3. Dapps staking

-   As mentioneded [previously](#network-and-fundraising-support), dapps staking is a unique feature of Plasm / Shiden Network.
+   As mentioneded [previously](#network-and-fundraising-support), dapps staking is a unique feature of Astar / Shiden Network.
 There are no other parachains that naively support dApp developers!

 4. Scalable from the get-go